Religious emblem programs (Scouting America): Programs of Religious Activities with Youth

-Programs of Religious Activities with Youth, more commonly known as P.R.A.Y., is a not-for-profit organization that administers a series of religious recognitions programs that may be used by agencies such as the BSA, Girl Scouts of the USA, Camp Fire, American Heritage Girls, and other youth groups.
+Programs of Religious Activities with Youth, more commonly known as P.R.A.Y., is a not-for-profit organization that administers a series of religious recognitions programs that may be used by agencies such as Scouting America, Girl Scouts of the USA, Camp Fire, American Heritage Girls, and other youth groups.

 P.R.A.Y. consists of a national board and a business office.
 The national board of directors is a Christian organization with representatives from churches and national youth agencies.
 The board develops the curriculum and establishes guidelines for the P.R.A.Y.
 Program—formerly the God and Country program—used by many Protestant churches.
 The P.R.A.Y. business office processes orders for the medals and reference materials used in The PRAY Program and the programs of other religious organizations.

 Other religious organizations have requested that the P.R.A.Y. business office administer their awards since they handle religious recognitions orders on a full-time basis.
 The requests are taken to the board of directors for consideration on a case-by-case basis.
 The religious organizations which contract with the P.R.A.Y. business office retain all responsibility for curriculum development and establishing program guidelines, and the P.R.A.Y. business office processes their orders.
 Thus, P.R.A.Y. has become an interfaith resource.

 Each agency determines which P.R.A.Y.-administered programs meet their standards before giving their recognition.
 All of the BSA recognized programs are listed through P.R.A.Y., regardless of whether they are administered by P.R.A.Y.

 Other youth agencies

-Members of the Boy Scouts of America who earned a religious emblem through another youth agency such as the Girl Scouts of the USA, Camp Fire USA or a Sunday school group may wear the emblem on their BSA uniform.
+Members of Scouting America who earned a religious emblem through another youth agency such as the Girl Scouts of the USA, Camp Fire USA or a Sunday school group may wear the emblem on their Scouting America uniform.
 They may also wear the square knot insignia without a device.

 Smaller programs

 The Covenant of the Goddess is one of the oldest and largest cross-traditional groups among Wiccans and neopagans.
 In the early 1990s, they created the Over the Moon and the Hart and Crescent programs for youth and the Distinguished Youth Service Award for adults.
-The Covenant of the Goddess approached the BSA for recognition of these programs.
-The BSA declined and later adopted the policy requiring that a religious group must first charter at least 25 BSA units before its religious awards program may be recognized.
+The Covenant of the Goddess approached Scouting America for recognition of these programs.
+Scouting America declined and later adopted the policy requiring that a religious group must first charter at least 25 Scouting America units before its religious awards program may be recognized.
 P.R.A.Y. currently does not list any of the Covenant of the Goddess religious programs.
-The policy requiring a religious group to charter at least 25 BSA units before its religious awards can be recognized is no longer in place.
+The policy requiring a religious group to charter at least 25 Scouting units before its religious awards can be recognized is no longer in place.